 The goal was to showcase the benefits of using the product and how it's positively affecting the users' lives.
-Delightful animation, paired with lulling music and narration glues the audience’s eyes to the screen, while educating them about what’s truly important — the environment
+Delightful animation, paired with lulling music and narration glues the audience’s eyes to the screen while educating them about what’s truly important — the environment

-8. A Cut Above by Charter and Co
+17. A Cut Above by Charter and Co

-Ear-pleasing sound design
+- Ear-pleasing sound design

-FryingPan Bacon does a lot more than making great food – they tell a story with each pack of bacon.
+FryingPan Bacon does a lot more than make great food – they tell a story with each pack of bacon.
 Behind each tasty morsel is a sustainable process and caring, cruelty-free farms.
 That's too long of a tale for your typical packaging label, so the company decided on another form of storytelling to elevate their message — a brand anthem video, or a series of them.

 An ideal partner for this project, Charter & Co took both the product and its story on a road trip.
-Traveling from the Chicago suburbs to Aspen, Colorado, C&Co created an airtight plan, assembled their best gear and traveled West.
+Traveling from the Chicago suburbs to Aspen, Colorado, C&Co created an airtight plan, assembled their best gear, and traveled West.
 Both literally and in spirit.

-The combination of impressive vistas, somber Old West-inspired guitar strumming and Charles Bronson-like voice-over transports viewers to the frontier, making them feel every whiff of the bacon sizzling in the wild.
+The combination of impressive vistas, somber Old West-inspired guitar strumming, and Charles Bronson-like voice-over transports viewers to the frontier, making them feel every whiff of the bacon sizzling in the wild.

-The video truly is "A Cut Above," promoting sustainability, wholesome tastiness and traditional notes interweaved throughout.
+The video truly is "A Cut Above," promoting sustainability, wholesome tastiness, and traditional notes interweaved throughout.

-9. Introducing REVEAL by Production M
+18. Introducing REVEAL by Production M

-Pleasant music score
+- Pleasant music score

-Reveal video (by Firework) is a patent-pending technology that combines horizontal and vertical video into a uniquely immersive viewing experience.
+REVEAL Video (by Firework) is a patent-pending technology that combines horizontal and vertical video into a uniquely immersive viewing experience.
 This exciting feature allows creators to think “outside the frame” and make something truly innovative.
 On the other side of the screen, REVEAL takes viewers on an immersive journey through short-form video.

 When creating a video ad for the revolutionary app, Production M didn’t have to look far for inspiration.
 They just REVEALED (pun intended) its features in a fun and creative way.
 By blending the user’s perspective with an enjoyable music score, Production M opened a “window” of opportunities.

 As the commercial suggests, the HydroTap by Zip Water is not just a faucet, but water at its best.
-With its dazzling ability to instantly dispense filtered boiling, chilled and/or sparkling water, it's no wonder the HydroTap is becoming the center of day-to-day life.
+With its dazzling ability to instantly dispense filtered boiling, chilled, and/or sparkling water, it's no wonder the HydroTap is becoming the center of day-to-day life.

-Rather than focusing on the wow effect, or innovation previously seen on shows like "The Jetsons", JV Studios aims to "share a drink" with the viewers and showcase HydroTap as the future of every household.
+Rather than focusing on the wow effect or innovation previously seen on shows like "The Jetsons," JV Studios aims to "share a drink" with the viewers and showcase HydroTap as the future of every household.

-11. LabVantage by MultiVision Digital
+20. LabVantage by MultiVision Digital

-Creative use of infographics
+- Creative use of infographics

-LabVantage Solutions, Inc., based in Somerset, NJ, provides laboratories with a comprehensive portfolio of informatics products and services, including Laboratory Information Management System (LIMS), integrated electronic laboratory notebook (ELN) and business intelligence.
+LabVantage Solutions, Inc., based in Somerset, NJ, provides laboratories with a comprehensive portfolio of informatics products and services, including Laboratory Information Management System (LIMS), integrated electronic laboratory notebook (ELN), and business intelligence.

 Their industry-leading solutions and services, as well as more than three-decades-long experience in laboratory informatics, are expertly showcased in the featured video, produced by masters of the trade, MultiVision Digital.

 It's more than just beautiful visuals, but the combination of informative narration, well-directed staff, striking infographics and copy that keeps the audience's eyes glued to the screen.
-The video manages to tell a story and "sell" the brand and its services as leading in the industry.
+The video manages to tell a story and promote the brand and its services as leading in the industry.

-Real people testimonials
+- Real people testimonials

-On-screen graphics and stats
+- On-screen graphics and stats

-Emphasis on convenience
+- Emphasis on convenience

-Since Kodak Alaris released a new photo printing machine with a sleek, modern design, they wanted to show grocers across the US exactly how convenient it’d be to place said machines in grocery stores.
+Since Kodak Alaris released a new photo printing machine with a sleek, modern design, they wanted to show grocers across the US exactly how convenient it’d be to place said machines in stores.

-In the (rather absurd) era where we, on average, take more photos daily than we took in a year just two decades ago, the truth is - we never physically make them.
-The age of photo albums is sadly passed.
+In the (rather absurd) era where we, on average, take more photos daily than we took in a year just two decades ago, the truth is we never physically make them.
+The age of photo albums has sadly passed.
 Or not, if Kodak Alaris has anything to say about it.

 "Are you ready to upgrade your vitamin game?"
 Nourished (or Nourish3d) is the world's first truly personalized nutrition product made by patented 3D printing tech and a vegan encapsulation formula to create totally bespoke and delicious vitamin stacks.